tkn-tub/ns3-gym/src/internet/doc/ipv6.rst

 all the nodes will also have a link-local address.
 Typically the first address on an interface will be the link-local one, with the global address(es) being the following ones.

-Note that the global addesses will be derived from the MAC address.
+Note that the global addresses will be derived from the MAC address.
 As a consequence, expect to have addresses similar to ``2001:db8::200:ff:fe00:1``.

 It is possible to repeat the above to assign more than one global address to a node.
-However, due to the :cpp:class:`Ipv6AddressHelper` singleton nature, one should first assign all the adddresses of a network, then change the network base (``SetBase``), then do a new assignment.
+However, due to the :cpp:class:`Ipv6AddressHelper` singleton nature, one should first assign all the addresses of a network, then change the network base (``SetBase``), then do a new assignment.

 Alternatively, it is possible to assign a specific address to a node: